(last updated 18 September 2019)

 On 10 October 1853 John married a widow, Christina Stewart nee McDonald, at Wagga Wagga.
 The wedding certificate states that John was a bachelor and that they were both living at 'Wroley' (probably the Euroley sheep run located near Yanco) at the time of their marriage although it is not clear whether they were living in the same household.
 The wedding was witnessed by an Alexander Murphy and a Marie Anne Davis both of Wagga Wagga.

-The NSW Achives register of land grants, leases and purchases (AO reel No. 2562) shows that Christina purchased, over the period 1854-56, a nineteen acre block of land adjacent to the Parkanpregan Lagoon at North Wagga Wagga.
+The NSW Achives register of land grants, leases and purchases (AO reel No. 2562) shows that Christina purchased, over the period 1854-56, a nineteen-acre block of land adjacent to the Parkanpregan Lagoon at North Wagga Wagga.
 Her son George Stewart purchased land opposite her.
 They were among the earliest settlers in the area, living initially in slab huts.
-John and Christina had one daughter, Amy Margaret Cheeseman, who was born at North Wagga Wagga on 21 April 1860.
-Amy's birth certificate states that John was a farmer, aged 47 years and that he had been born at West Hythe in Kent in England (in 1813).
+John and Christina had one child, a daughter Amy Margaret Cheeseman, who was born at North Wagga Wagga on 21 April 1860.
+Amy's birth certificate states that John was then a farmer, aged 47 years, who had been born at West Hythe in Kent in England (in 1813).

 Information collected by Terry Keyes and others enables us to follow John and Christina's subsequent lives and trials.
 Both were present at the marriage of Christina's eldest daughter, Mary Catherine Stewart, to the Irish American Andrew Keyes in Wagga Wagga on 1 January 1870 (John was a witness to the wedding).
 On 24 February 1875, Christina was called as a witness to an inquest into the death of her son George who died of a heart attack in the back of his dray while carting timber for the Keerawareena Sawmills.
 The NSW Electoral Roll for Murrumbidgee for 1878-79 showed John and Christina still residing at North Wagga Wagga.
 By this time not all was well with Christina.
 A newspaper report dated 6 March 1880 stated that 'Mrs Cheeseman had been charged with being of unsound mind'.
 What happened to her after that however remains unclear.
 As Terry Keyes describes on her website: 'searches of State Records of NSW have not found her in any of the institutions that would have been available at the time.
 A lucky day came when we researched some land records for her two daughters, there very clearly was Christina's death date of 5th Feb 1886.
 [Unfortunately] A search of the registers for this date showed a big gap in entries and we can only surmise that the clerk for whatever reason was not at work and the vital records for the period have just been missed being noted.
 A search of newspapers for this time confirmed her death details'.
 Although they now know when Christina died, the family remain unsure about where she is buried.